Risk Information

 2) Exchange Rate Fluctuation

-As indicated by the high percentage of overseas revenue, we are expanding our business globally and are significantly affected by exchange rate fluctuation.
-In addition, there are fluctuation risks of the yen value of our assets and liabilities arising from transactions denominated in foreign currencies, and the translation differences of foreign operations arising from financial statements of foreign subsidiaries.
-With regard to the euro, if the exchange rate fluctuates to a depreciation of ¥1, an increase in profits in Europe would have a positive impact on operating profit of approximately ¥0.4 billion.
-Similarly, if the renminbi were to depreciate by ¥1, it would have a positive impact on operating profit of approximately ¥1.0 billion due to increased earnings in China.
-On the other hand, with respect to the U.S. dollar, if the yen weakens by ¥1, there would be a negative impact of approximately ¥0.1 billion on operating profit due to an increase in procurement and manufacturing costs, and so on.
+As indicated by the high percentage of overseas revenue, the Group conducts its business activities globally and is significantly affected by exchange rate fluctuations.
+There are also risks arising from fluctuations in the yen value of the Group’s assets and liabilities denominated in foreign currencies, as well as translation differences relating to foreign operations.
+With regard to the euro, if the exchange rate fluctuates by ¥1 against the yen in the direction of yen depreciation, increased earnings in Europe would have a positive impact on operating profit of approximately ¥0.5 billion.
+Similarly, if the renminbi depreciates by ¥1 against the yen, increased earnings in China would have a positive impact on operating profit of approximately ¥1.0 billion.
+On the other hand, with respect to the U.S. dollar, if the yen depreciates by ¥1, operating profit would be negatively affected by approximately ¥0.1 billion due to increased procurement and manufacturing costs.

 2. Risks Related to Business Activities